riju/faceDetection/explainer.md

-  "presence",     # Only the presence of face or faces is returned, not location "bounding-box", # Return bound box for face "contour",      # Approximate contour of the detected faces is returned };
+  "presence",     # Only the presence of face or faces is returned, not location "bounding-box", # Return bound box for face "contour",      # Approximate contour of the detected faces is returned "landmarks",    # Approximate contour of the detected faces is returned with facial landmarks };

 ```